Portrait of Rudyard Kipling.

 Have your students write and illustrate a story about an animal that includes examples of fact and personification.

-First, have each student select an animal to write about from PBS's snapshot tour of India or Critter Guide, both available from the EDSITEment-reviewed PBS website India: Land of the Tiger.
+First, have each student select an animal to write about.
+You may want to reference a resource on India to use animals from the country where the story takes place.
 Have students use the Paw-Prints and Footsteps handout (PDF) as a research guide and character and story creation outline.

 After students finish using the Paw-Prints and Footsteps handout, have them draft a story that includes facts about the animal and one or more examples of personification.
 If necessary, remind students that "personification" is when an author gives an animal or object human qualities.
 During teacher, peer, or self-editing, you may wish to have your students specifically identify where they used facts and personification, to confirm that they understand the concepts.